BitcoinDesign/Guide/guide/getting-started/visual-language.md

 ## Should Lightning be distinct from bitcoin?

 While Lightning branding can be fun and expressive, it may give new bitcoin users the impression that Lightning is different from bitcoin.
-More accurately, Lightning should be thought of as a different way of using bitcoin, not as a different currency than bitcoin.
+More accurately, Lightning should be considered a different way of using bitcoin, not as a different currency than bitcoin.

 #### Consider your audience